Divisiones Regionales de Fútbol in Asturias: 2026–27 teams

-Primera Asturfutfem (formerly Femenino Regional)
+Regional Asturfutfem (formerly Femenino Regional and Primera Asturfutfem)

-Primera Asturfutfem is the first level of the Asturian local women's football league system.
+Regional Asturfutfem is the only level of the Asturian local women's football league system.
 All the clubs are based in the autonomous community of Asturias.
 It is the fifth level according to the Spanish football league system.
-For the current 2025–26 season, Tercera Federación FUTFEM is expanded from 6 groups of 16 teams to 18 groups of 10 teams, working similar to the men's league Tercera Federación.
-However, Primera Asturfutfem is still being the fifth tier.
+For the current 2026–27 season, Tercera Federación FUTFEM is expanded from 10 to 12 teams on each group (as it works similar to the men's league Tercera Federación, there are 18 groups as well): this provokes that the two champions of each group in Segunda Asturfutfem (Inter Gijón CD and L'Entregu CF) promoted two tiers in a row.
+Fortuna CF-Global Atac was the promoted team from Primera Asturfutfem, as the top four teams were reserve teams (Real Sporting de Gijón C, Real Oviedo Femenino C, Gijón FF B and UD Llanera B).

 The league

 Former league Femenino Regional de Asturias was split in two new competitions: Primera Asturfutfem (fifth tier) and Segunda Asturfutfem (sixth tier).
-Primera Asturfutfem is made up by 12 teams.
-At the end of the season, four teams are promoted to Tecera Federación FUTFEM – Group 2.
-The last two classified are relegated to Segunda Asturfutfem.
+For the current 2026-27 season, Regional Asturfutfem will be the only level of the Asturian local women's football league system, as a new youth competition (FuturAst) replaces Segunda Asturfutfem.